The Role of AI in Counselling and Psychotherapy

 Despite its promise, AI in counselling raises essential concerns:

-• Dependence on technology: Overreliance on AI tools might reduce face-to-face interactions, potentially weakening therapeutic relationships.
-There have been reports in the media of AI failing to pick up on subtle clues and safeguarding issues, which have posed a risk to clients.
+Dependence on technology: Overreliance on AI tools might reduce face-to-face interactions, potentially weakening therapeutic relationships.
+There have been reports in the media of AI failing to pick up subtle clues and safeguarding issues, posing a risk to clients.

 Therapists and developers must carefully balance these risks with the benefits, ensuring AI supports rather than replaces human care.